Sky Sports or BT Sport: who has the best fixtures?

-Getting the seven live channels in SD, plus Sky Sports Red Button and on demand content usually costs £27.50 a month on top of the cost of whichever TV package we have - but Sky are famous for their offers and it's often possible to get it for less for at least a few months.
+Getting the six live channels in SD, plus Sky Sports Red Button and on demand content usually costs £27.50 a month on top of the cost of whichever TV package we have - but Sky are famous for their offers and it's often possible to get it for less for at least a few months.

 Customers who want the channel pack in HD will need to take the Box Sets Bundle (£38 a month), then add the HD pack (£6 a month), as well as paying for Sky Sports itself:

 - Sky Sports: £27.50